Working class in the United States: Recent history

 Despite, or perhaps because of the well-known limitations that the US labor market, inequality—including deep educational inequality, and other structural factors set on social mobility in the US, many commentators find more interesting the idea of class cultures.
 Education, for example, can pose an especially intransigent barrier in the US, and not just because of gross educational inequality; culture plays some role as well.
 The middle class is often recognized in the US by educational attainment, which is correlated with (but may not cause) income and wealth, especially for white men.
 Members of the working class commonly have a high school diploma and many have only some college education.
 Due to differences between middle and working class cultures, working class college students may face culture shock upon entering the post-secondary education system, with its "middle class" culture.

 Labor historian Julie Greene writes that the working class of the United States is living through a Second Gilded Age "characterized by de-industrialization, the rise of the gig economy, and falling real wages."
 She distinguishes this from the original Gilded Age when working class people created powerful labor movements to improve wages and working conditions, whereas the second has seen a greater effort by the capitalist class and their supporters to roll back the labor movement and protections for workers, which has led to "greater acquiescence to exploitation."
 The disappearance of any alternatives to capitalism globally, in particular the dissolution of the Soviet Union and China's economic liberalization, she argues, has made this process easier.

 Some experts, including the economists Anne Case and Angus Deaton and psychiatrist Anna Zeira, attribute rising diseases of despair, which are impacting mostly the working class, to what they see as flaws in contemporary capitalism: neoliberal capitalist policies which shifted political and economic power from labor to capital, (with an emphasis on cutting social services), weakened unions, and deregulated markets, which resulted in empowered corporations, increased outsourcing and rent-seeking, and increased economic inequality as wealth was transferred from the bottom to the top.
 Such policies, they argue, have been extremely toxic to the working class and have exacerbated emotional distress.

 Scholars including business theorist Jeffrey Pfeffer and political scientist Daniel Kinderman posit that contemporary employment practices in the United States relating to the increased performance pressure from management, and the hardships imposed on working class people such as toxic working environments, precarity, and long hours, could be responsible for 120,000 excess deaths annually, making the workplace the fifth leading cause of death in the United States.
+Elizabeth S. Anderson argues that most workers in the contemporary U.S. are governed by private corporate dictatorships in the workplace, in which CEOs and management have sweeping and unaccountable power over workers and not only strictly regulate their speech, dress and manners on the job, but under employment-at-will, often dominate off-duty life by firing workers for lifestyle choices, recreational activities, political speech, social media posts, or voicing criticism about working conditions.